Garden State Equality v. Dow

 Garden State Equality v.
 Dow, 82 A. 3d 336 (N.J.
 Super.
 Ct.
 Law Div.
 2013) is a New Jersey Superior Court case holding that New Jersey's marriage laws violated the rights of same-sex couples to equal protection of the law under the New Jersey State Constitution.
 The ruling was issued on September 27, 2013.
-The Superior Court and the Superior Court, Appellate Division refused the State's request for a stay of the trial court's order, and the New Jersey Supreme Court refused to do so on a 7-0 vote.
+The Superior Court and the Superior Court, Appellate Division refused the State's request for a stay of the trial court's order, and the New Jersey Supreme Court refused to do so on a 7–0 vote.
 The ruling took effect on October 21, 2013.
 On the same day, New Jersey Governor Chris Christie dropped the State's plans to appeal, ending the denial of marriage rights to same-sex couples in New Jersey.

 Preliminary hearings

-On June 29, 2011, Lambda Legal filed suit in the Law Division of Superior Court in Mercer County on behalf Garden State Equality, seven same-sex couples, and several of their children, arguing that New Jersey's civil unions did not provide the same rights as marriage as required by the court's decision in Lewis v.
+On June 29, 2011, Lambda Legal filed suit in the Law Division of the Superior Court for Mercer County (the county that includes the state capital of Trenton and therefore the offices of the Attorney General of New Jersey and the New Jersey Department of Law and Public Safety) on behalf of Garden State Equality, seven same-sex couples, and several of their children, arguing that New Jersey's civil unions did not provide the same rights as marriage as required by the court's decision in Lewis v.
 Harris (2006).
 The named defendant was Paula Dow, in her official capacity at the time as the Attorney General of New Jersey.

 Superior Court Judge Linda Feinberg initially dismissed the plaintiffs' claim that their federal equal protection rights were violated when they were denied marriage licenses, but later reinstated it for consideration by the trial court.
 On July 3, 2013, the plaintiffs filed a motion for summary judgment, arguing that the U.S. Supreme Court's June 26 decision in United States v.
 Windsor meant that civil unions are not equivalent to marriage because same-sex couples in civil unions do not have access to the same federal benefits available to married couples.
 A hearing on the motion was held on August 15, 2013.